djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

     name: nginx-service
 ```

-In the same way that the `k8s` module lets you manage Kubernetes objects, the
-`k8s` lookup plugin lets you query the Kubernetes API.
-Using the `cluster_info`
+The `k8s` lookup plugin supports querying the available API groups in the
-parameter lets us get information directly from the cluster.
-Modify
-`tasks/main.yml` such that the first task is the API lookup:
+cluster with the `cluster_info` parameter.
+Modify `tasks/main.yml` such that
+the first task is the API lookup:

 ```yaml